-2) TMC Community Capital, writing in support of this bill, states in part:
+2) TMC Community Capital, writing in support of a previous, but substantively similar, version of this bill, states in part:

 California's small businesses are increasingly at risk of displacement due to escalating rents and rising property values, particularly in gentrifying neighborhoods.
 In response, mission-driven organizations like mine are trying to take proactive steps to counteract this trend by acquiring commercial properties and offering below-market leases to local businesses and nonprofits, ensuring they can remain in the community.
 AB 613 will help expand these efforts by providing targeted tax incentives for mission-driven organizations focused on community-oriented commercial ownership models, helping to preserve affordable spaces for local businesses and fostering long-term economic resilience within California's communities.